ethereum/go-ethereum/README.md

 Sources should be formatted according to the [Go Formatting Style](http://golang.org/doc/effective_go.html#formatting).

-Unless structs fields are supposed to be directly accesible, provide Getters and hide the fields through Go's exporting facility.
+Unless structs fields are supposed to be directly accessible, provide Getters and hide the fields through Go's exporting facility.

 When you comment put meaningfull comments.
 Describe in detail what you